CommonAccord/Cmacc-Org/Doc/Wx/gov/uscourts/cand/model-protective-orders/Patent/Protect_Order_Library_v0.md

 FinalDisposition.Sec=<b>FINAL DISPOSITION</b><br>Within 60 days after the final disposition of this action, as defined in paragraph {4}, each {Receiving Party} must return all {Protected Material} to the {Producing Party} or destroy such material.
 As used in this subdivision, "all {Protected Material}" includes all copies, abstracts, compilations, summaries, and any other format reproducing or capturing any of the {Protected Material}.
 Whether the {Protected Material} is returned or destroyed, the {Receiving Party} must submit a written certification to the {Producing Party} (and, if not the same person or entity, to the {Designating Party}) by the 60 day deadline that (1) identifies (by category, where appropriate) all the {Protected Material} that was returned or destroyed and (2) affirms that the {Receiving Party} has not retained any copies, abstracts, compilations, summaries or any other format reproducing or capturing any of the {Protected Material}.
 Notwithstanding this provision, {Counsel} are entitled to retain an archival copy of all pleadings, motion papers, trial, deposition, and hearing transcripts, legal memoranda, correspondence, deposition and trial exhibits, expert reports, attorney work product, and consultant and expert work product, even if such materials contain {Protected Material}.
 Any such archival copies that contain or constitute {Protected Material} remain subject to this Protective Order as set forth in Section {4} (DURATION).

+Conf Shorthand=The full phrases are fiddly to write and can be automated better through shorthand.
+The actual completion of the definitions takes place in the Definitions page.

+C.1="{Confidential}"

+C.2="{Highly Confidential - Attorneys' Eyes Only}"

+C.2.="{Highly Confidential - Attorneys' Eyes Only}."

+C.3="{Highly Confidential - Source Code}"

+C.1or2="{Confidential}" or "{Highly Confidential - Attorneys' Eyes Only}"

+C.1or2.="{Confidential}" or "{Highly Confidential - Attorneys' Eyes Only}."

+C.2or3="{Confidential}" or "{Highly Confidential - Attorneys' Eyes Only}"

+C.1and2="{Confidential}" and "{Highly Confidential - Attorneys' Eyes Only}"

+C.1,2,or3="{Confidential}," "{Highly Confidential - Attorneys' Eyes Only}," or "{Highly Confidential - Source Code}"

+C.1,2,or3.="{Confidential}," "{Highly Confidential - Attorneys' Eyes Only}," or "{Highly Confidential - Source Code}."

+C.3.="{Highly Confidential - Source Code}"

 Agt2Bind=-

 Agt2Bind.ExhA={Agt2Bind} ({ExhA})

 Agt2Bind.AsExhA={Agt2Bind} that is attached hereto as {ExhA}

-Conf Shorthand=The full phrases are fiddly to write and can be automated better through shorthand.
-The actual completion of the definitions takes place in the Definitions page.

 Cross-references=-